 It’s not a matter of if you’re going to experience an injury, it’s a matter of when.
 In the face of injury, a good plan for recovery is crucial.
 Athletes, professional and amateur alike, need treatments that allow them to recover quickly, effectively, and with as few adverse side effects as possible.
 More than ever, there’s a heightened awareness of the risks of competition and the long-term effects of concussions, damaged nervous systems, bone injuries, arthritis, and torn muscle tissues.

-The dawn of cannabis as the new sports medicine has provided an alternative to athletes at every level of competition.
+The dawn of cannabis as the new sports medicine has provided an alternative to athletes at every level of competition—and, as it turns out, for many athletes, weed and fitness go hand in hand.

 An Age-Old Medicine for Modern Professionals

-In July 2017, the National Football League (NFL) made headlines when they showed their interest in studying the potential use of cannabis as a pain management treatment for its players.
+In July 2017, the National Football League (NFL) made headlines when they showed their interest in studying marijuana and exercise—and in particular, the potential use of cannabis as a pain management treatment for its players.
 The announcement was made after the players’ labor union, the NFL Players Association (NFLPA), already had its own independent study of cannabis-related research underway.

 The new interest in cannabis as a sports medicine comes on the heels of former players demanding the NFL revise its marijuana policy.
 In their retirement, these former NFL athletes have turned to cannabis to address the long-lasting pain directly associated with injuries sustained by playing a collision sport at a professional level.